jwiik/actris-verifier/README.md

 # Actris verifier

 Actris is a prototype contract-based verifier for dynamic dataflow programs.
 The verifier was developed as part of a research project at Åbo Akademi University.
+The principles behind the tool has been documented and published in the paper:

+J. Wiik and P. Boström.
+[Specification and automated verification of dynamic dataflow networks](https://doi.org/10.1007/978-3-319-66197-1_9).
+In: Software Engineering and Formal Methods: 15th International Conference, SEFM 2017, Proceedings, LNCS.
+Springer, 2017.

 The tools is written in Scala and to some extent based on the Chalice verifer by Microsoft Research.